 Clerk - Paul Walter - Address: Stoke Mandeville Parish Council, Community Centre, Eskdale Road, Stoke Mandeville, Buckinghamshire, HP22 5UJ.
 Telephone Number: 01296 584 127.

 The Bell - 29 Lower Road, Stoke Mandeville, Aylesbury, Buckinghamshire, HP22 5XA.
 Tel: 01296 612 434.
 More here: The Bell

 The Woolpack - Risborough Road, Stoke Mandeville, Aylesbury, HP22 5UP, Tel: 01296 615 970.

 The Bull - 5 Risborough Road, Stoke Mandeville, Buckinghamshire, HP22 5UP.
 Telephone: 01296 613 632.

 Stoke Mandeville Combined School - Lower Road, Stoke Mandeville, Aylesbury, Buckinghamshire, HP22 5XA.
 Tel: 01296 612 372.

-Early School History in Stoke Mandeville: The first recorded instance of a school in Stoke Mandeville was in 1819, when 6 residents of the village, together with the vicar (actually the vicar of Bierton as at this time it did not have a vicar of its own), founded a school to promote the education of the poor, and this eventually became a National School in 1843.
+Early School History of Stoke Mandeville: The first recorded instance of a school in the village was in 1819, when 6 residents of the village, together with the vicar (actually the vicar of Bierton as at this time it did not have a vicar of its own), founded a school to promote the education of the poor, and this eventually became a National School in 1843.